Japan's stressed power grid faces new test with Arctic blast on way

 Utilities and independent power providers got another jolt at the weekend when a 7.3-magnitude earthquake struck off the coast of Fukushima, northern Japan, and sent plants into automatic shutdown, briefly knocking out power for nearly 1 million people.

-Generation companies restarted some units on Tuesday after checks while wholesale electricity prices for peak-hour delivery on Wednesday reached a three-week high of 27.53 yen (26 U.S. cents) per kilowatt hour.
+Power companies restarted some units on Tuesday after checks for quake damage.
+Wholesale electricity prices for peak-hour delivery on Thursday reached a three-week high of 38.80 yen (37 cents) per kilowatt hour, up more than 40% from Wednesday.

-“Japan’s weather is getting colder, with the forecast pushing demand up quite considerably into Thursday,” said James Whistler, global head of energy derivatives at SSY.
+“Japan’s weather is getting colder, with the forecast pushing demand up quite considerably into Thursday,” said James Whistler, global head of energy derivatives at SSY Futures.

 “Thursday’s load forecast is up 20% on Monday, or about 10 gigawatts, which gives you a sense of the size of the Japanese power market,” he said.